 Poor signal prevents the smart meter from working

-Smart meters communicate with energy suppliers using mobile technology (network coverage) and a weak signal can prevent a meter sending reads.
+Smart meters communicate with energy suppliers using mobile technology (network coverage) and a weak signal can disrupt this connection.
 If you live in certain rural areas or those notorious for having bad mobile phone signals, the chances are that a smart meter may struggle to work in your house.

 Smart meter stops sending readings